-ALDEC G3 decanters slash Sydney Water's electricity usage at Cronulla
+ALDEC G3 decanters for sludge dewatering slash Sydney Water's electricity usage at Cronulla

 When it was time to replace their old decanters, Sydney Water’s Cronulla treatment plant was looking for the most recent technology that would require minimal change to their existing set-up.
 Deciding to go with the solution offered by Alfa Laval, they could not believe actual electricity savings of almost 50%.